European Court of Justice: Actions for failure to fulfil obligations: infringement procedure

 The commencement of proceedings before the Court of Justice is preceded by a preliminary procedure conducted by the commission, which gives the Member State the opportunity to reply to the complaints against it.
 The court has decided that if the European Commission does not send the formal letter to the violating member state no-one can force them.
 If that procedure does not result in termination of the failure by the Member State, an action for breach of Union law may be brought before the Court of Justice.

 If the Court finds that an obligation has not been fulfilled, the Member State concerned must terminate the breach without delay.
 If, after new proceedings are initiated by the commission, the Court of Justice finds that the Member State concerned has not complied with its judgment, it may, upon the request of the commission, impose on the Member State a fixed or a periodic financial penalty under Article 260 of the TFEU.

 Actions for annulment

 By an action for annulment under Article 263 (ex Article 230) of the Treaty on the Functioning of the European Union, the applicant seeks the annulment of a measure (regulation, directive, decision or any measure with legal effects) adopted by an institution, body, office or agency of the EU.
-The Court of Justice has exclusive jurisdiction over actions brought by a Member State against the European Parliament and/or against the council (apart from Council measures in respect of State aid, dumping and implementing powers) or brought by one Union institution against another.
-The General Court has jurisdiction, at first instance, in all other actions of this type and particularly in actions brought by individuals.
-The Court of Justice has the power to declare measures void under Article 264 (ex Article 231) of the Treaty on the Functioning of the European Union.
+As a rule of thumb, the Court of Justice has jurisdiction over actions brought by the institutions or a member state against legislative measures.
+The General Court, on the other hand, hears cases concerning executive decisions and, most notably, cases brought by individuals.
+The details of which cases are reserved for the Court of Justice are laid down in Article 51 of the Court's statute.
+If an action for annulment is successful, the Court of Justice has the power to declare the attacked measure void under Article 264 (ex Article 231) of the Treaty on the Functioning of the European Union.